mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 (Side note: *The Denial of Death* would really make a terrible religion in practice.
 Good luck trying to sustain a belief system for 2000+ years if that belief system doesn't claim God wants you to beget more little believers.)

 Our undervaluing of sex doesn't stop with reproduction.
 For consider that sexual activity is one of the only times outside of select sports where we truly physically interact with other humans.
 So much of our lives are intellectual; sex forces us to confront the fact that we are physical beings.
-Physical being who are drawn to other physical beings.
+Physical beings who are drawn to other physical beings.
 And, no matter what the poets say, that's not always pretty aesthetically or existentially.

 In fact, I have to admit that even all these years after reading *The Denial of Death*, I still have not entirely come to terms with the idea of being alive, of being mortal, of being an animal.
 Would it not be preferable to either live entirely in the intellectual sphere or entirely in the animal one?
 Instead I'm just intellectual enough to understand my animalistic nature in Ernest's piss and shit terms and just self-aware enough to be embarrassed by it all.
-This may actually be a common ailment, given that many human activity attempt to fetishize some of the very things that most remind us of the beast in us: food, scents, our bodies, dance, sex...
+This may actually be a common ailment, given that many human activities attempt to fetishize some of the very things that most remind us of the beast in us: food, scents, our bodies, dance, sex...

 A strange situation, isn't it?
 To find yourself alive I mean.

-So if we get right down to it, I'm do have to admit that I'm still not entirely comfortable with sex, but for very different reasons than you usually hear about.
+So if we get right down to it, I do have to admit that I'm still not entirely comfortable with sex, but for very different reasons than you usually hear about.
 Perhaps that's also why I value it so much though.
 For, right from the start, sex for me implicitly involves trust.
 Trust that I can show my partner this physical side of my being that I am not entirely comfortable with and that they will still love me afterwards.
 The odd bit is that sex is one of the only times I feel it's all ok.
 That I'm doing exactly what I was meant to as a silly little mortal creature and that it's all ok.

 So although I may not be fully comfortable with it, you know what?
 I still love you, even if you are full of piss and shit.
 After all, I am too.